 While content moderation is not a one-size-fits-all solution, what follows are some essential and important questions every business needs to ask itself about this topic in 2020.

-I. Why should I care about ‘content moderation’? and What is content moderation?
+I. Why should we care about ‘content moderation’? and What is content moderation?

 A survey of US digital ad buyers found that traditional digital marketing techniques, such as pop-ups, banners, autoplay videos, and other formats, are annoying to consumers.
 More people than ever are using ad blockers.
 Marketers today are faced with the challenge of finding new ways to reach their customers.